nozhdelov/ViewComponent/docs.md

 **The Actions object**

-Every component can optionally implement an actions map that is used for finding functions when using *action-** attributes the HTML syntax
+Every component can optionally implement an actions map that is used for finding functions when using *action-** attributes with the HTML syntax

-    <myComponent click="action-doSomeStuff" change="action-doSomeOtherStuff" ></myComponent>
+    <myComponent action-click="doSomeStuff" action-change="doSomeOtherStuff" ></myComponent>
 In this example the doSomeStuff method will be searched in the components actions object.
 If not found there the search will propagate to its parents until the method is found or a component without parent is reached.